-No. You can NOT use a social pass to study.
-It is illegal to study in Malaysia under a social / tourist pass.
-The University strongly discourages the use of Social Visas to enter Malaysia before receiving your Visa Approval Letter.
-Please be reminded that as the University cannot guarantee your application for student visa / pass will be approved, it may place your studies at high risk.
+You can NOT use a social pass to study.
+It is illegal to study in Malaysia under a social/tourist pass.
+The university strongly discourages the use of Social Visas to enter Malaysia before receiving your VAL.
+Please be reminded that as the University cannot guarantee your application for student visa/pass will be approved, it may place your studies at high risk.

 Student Pass is the document, which is required for all international students when they undertake full-time study in Malaysia.
 It is recognised by the endorsement given in his or her passport while the student is studying in an educational institution in Malaysia.

 The Department of Immigration issues Student Passes for a maximum of 12 months, or if the course duration is less than 12 months the Pass will be for the duration of the course.

 International students, who have student passes, will be given a Multiple Entry Visa.
 With this visa, students will be allowed to go in and out of Malaysia for the duration of their Student Passes are valid.
-The charges vary from country to country accordingly and do not exceed RM100.00
+The charges vary from country to country accordingly.

 Application is open throughout the year.
-For exchange students normally official intake will be in February and September.
+For mobility students normally official intake will be in February and September.
 Semester 1 (September) – 30 April Semester 2 (February) – 30 September .
 However during current situation of COVID-19 2021, the semester have been shifted to March (semester 1) and October (semester 2) and application will need to be submitted 3 month before semester begins.

-Since it is non-graduating program, credit transfer may be arranged (subject to terms and condition) upon completion of the program.
-However, we would suggest for students to take minimum of 3 courses / semester.
+Since it is non-graduating programme, credit transfer may be arranged (subject to terms and condition) upon completion of the program.
+However, we would suggest for students to take minimum of 3 courses/semester.

 All courses are conducted in English